saddle-finance/saddle-docs/build-with-saddle.md

 [Coinbase Ventures](https://ventures.coinbase.com/) invests in companies building the open financial system.
 Coinbase ventures provide financing to promising early-stage companies that have the teams and ideas that can move the space forward in a positive, meaningful way.

-### **Divergence**

-[Divergence](https://www.div.vc/) Ventures is a crypto operator fund.
-Based in San Francisco, California, Divergence invests in the information technology and financial services sectors.

 ### **Nascent**

 [Nascent](https://www.nascent.xyz/) is a global, multi-strategy investment firm focused on crypto & open finance.